Key Points

 Y = f(x): Process Outcome a Result of Process Inputs

-The mathematical term Y = f(x), which translates as simply “Y is a function of x,” illustrates the idea that the important process outcomes (Ys) are a result of the drivers (x‘s) within processes.
+The mathematical term Y = f(x), which translates as simply “Y is a function of x,” illustrates the idea that the important process outcomes (Ys) are a result of the drivers (Xs) within processes.
 The goal of DMAIC is to identify which few process and input variables mainly influence the process output measures.
 Each DMAIC phase can therefore be described by how it contributes to this goal:

-• Define: Understand the project Y and how to measure it.
+- Define: Understand the project Y and how to measure it.

-• Measure: Prioritize potential x‘s and measure x‘s and Y.
+- Measure: Prioritize potential Xs and measure Xs and Y.

-• Analyze: Test xY relationships and verify/quantify important x‘s.
+- Analyze: Test x–Y relationships and verify/quantify important Xs.

-• Improve: Implement solutions to improve Y and address important x‘s.
+- Improve: Implement solutions to improve Y and address important Xs.

-• Control: Monitor important x‘s and the Y over time.
+- Control: Monitor important Xs and the Y over time.

 Define: Understand Project Y and How to Measure It

 Many projects start with a rather unspecific and undefined business or process problem.
 It is obvious that something has to be done, but where exactly to start and what exactly to achieve is often only poorly described.
-Multiple tools are used during the Define phase to get a clear understanding of the project Y (i.e., what the process problem is in measurable terms and what the project goals are).
+Multiple tools are used during the Define phase to get a clear understanding of Project Y (i.e., what the process problem is in measurable terms and what the project goals are).

-The project charter delivers the Y by clearly stating what the business or process problem is.
-It also expresses the Y as a measurable process metric that tells how well the process is performing today (the baseline) and how performance should be after process improvement (the goal).
-However, in order to reach this clear definition of the Y, the voice of the customer (VOC) and a SIPOC diagram are needed.
 The voice of the customer helps to define a measurable project Y by translating unspecific customer requirements into measurable critical-to-quality elements (also known as CTQs, which is another term for the Y).
 In addition, VOC is used to verify the importance of the Y metric and to set specifications for the Y under consideration.
-The SIPOC (suppliers, inputs, process, outputs, customers) diagram clearly links the project Y to the process output.
+The SIPOC (suppliers, inputs, process, outputs, customers) diagram links project Y to the process output.
 The output column of the SIPOC shows which Y is a result of the process.

 Since the output column usually shows multiple Ys, VOC is again needed to determine which Y should be included in the project.
 In the input column, the SIPOC provides a list of potential Xs.